 Blocked or "clogged" arteries are a primary risk factor for heart attack.
-At Levine Heart & Wellness in Naples, Florida, Ronald Levine, MD, and Robert Caputo, MD, FACC, FSCAI, use heart catheterization to perform state-of-the-art angioplasty and stenting techniques that eliminate blockages and restore blood flow for better heart health.
+At Levine Heart & Wellness in Naples, Florida, Ronald Levine, MD use heart catheterization to perform state-of-the-art angioplasty and stenting techniques that eliminate blockages and restore blood flow for better heart health.
 To schedule a consultation with the top-ranked cardiologist to learn more about heart catheterization, angioplasty, and stenting, call the office or book an appointment online today.

 Heart Catheterization, Angioplasty, and Stenting Q & A

 Heart catheterization, or cardiac catheterization, is a procedure that assesses the health of your heart.
 The cardiologists at Levine Heart & Wellness also perform the procedure to diagnose and treat various heart conditions such as coronary heart disease.

 During a heart catheterization, your cardiologist inserts a catheter into an artery or vein in your leg, groin, or neck and advances the catheter until it reaches the blood vessels in your heart.

 Once the catheter reaches your heart, your provider may perform various tests or procedures, such as:

 - Coronary angiogram (X-ray of your heart using contrast dye)